+Limitations.
+First of all, since our semantic module is based on static analysis, we cannot handle some state-of-the-art code obfuscation techniques (e.g., branch-function obfuscation) in the semantic module, which may mislead the feature generations before statistical analysis.
+This can be solved by referring to more complicated semantic aware static/dynamic analysis techniques (e.g., symbolic execution, type inferences).
+Secondly, for non-self contained exploit code [4], sometimes we fail to capture the features of such code before statistical analysis.
+The code may mislead the classifier to make the wrong decision results.
+This is also a problem that state-of-the-art statistical learning techniques cannot handle.
 Finally, during the training phase, it may be difficult to get many (e.g., 300, 400) training data for each category in a real deployment environment.
-The attribution results may decay because of the lack of training instances.
-Fortunately, compared with other models (e.g., support vector machine), Markov model has stronger recognition ability even with scare training data (e.g., 10, 20).
+The attribution results may decay due to lack of training instances.
+Fortunately, compared with other models (e.g., Support Vector Machine), Markov model has stronger recognition ability even with scare training data (e.g., 10, 20).
 That is why we use Markov-derived model in our statistical modeling module.